Marc Solomon

-Marc Solomon (born November 12, 1966) is a gay rights advocate.
+Marc E. Solomon (born November 12, 1966) is a gay rights advocate.
 He was the national campaign director of Freedom to Marry, a group advocating same-sex marriage in the United States.
 Solomon is author of the book Winning Marriage: The Inside Story of How Same-Sex Couples Took on the Politicians and Pundits—and Won (ForeEdge, publication date November 12, 2014).
 As executive director of MassEquality from 2006 through 2009, he led the campaign to defeat a constitutional amendment that would have reversed Massachusetts' same-sex marriage court ruling.
 Politico describes Solomon as "warm and embracing" and "a born consensus builder—patient, adept at making personal connections, preternaturally gifted at politics without seeming at all like a politician."

 Background

 Solomon was born and grew up in Kansas City, Missouri.
 He graduated from the Barstow School in 1985 and Yale College in 1989.
 At Yale, he was a resident of Berkeley College, an economics and political science major, and co-editor of the Yale Economics and Business Review.
 He graduated magna cum laude with honors in his major.
 In 2004, Solomon earned a master's degree in public administration from Harvard University's Kennedy School of Government.